Nickolas-option/QA_on_Tabular_Data_SemEval2025_Task8/README.md

-# Team Anotheroption's solution at SemEval-2025 Task 8: Hybrid Table QA with RAG, Text-to-Code, and LLM-Guided Orchestration
+# Team Anotheroption's solution at SemEval-2025 Task 8: Closing the Open-Source vs Proprietary LLM Gap in Table QA with Retrieval-Augmented Reasoning

 This repository contains the code and related materials for our submission to SemEval-2025 Task 8: Question Answering (QA) over tabular data.
 Our team, "Anotheroption," developed a hybrid system to address this challenging task using the DataBench benchmark.